2026 Ypres tour Middlesex Yeomanry Concert Band

 Dentergem joint concert

-Setting up with their band, we deliver a joint concert (2pm to 4pm) after which we depart back to Ypres to prepare for the Menin Gate Event.
+Setting up with their band, we have a rehearsal at 1pm and then deliver a joint concert (2pm to 4pm) after which we depart back to Ypres to prepare for the Menin Gate Event arriving around 5.30pm.

 Menin Gate - Last Post